Go to the source code of this file.

 ◆ MR_ChangeSceneAction_AssignFromAnother()

-Generated from a method of class MR::ChangeSceneAction named operator=.
+Generated from method MR::ChangeSceneAction::operator=.
 Parameter _this can not be null.
 It is a single object.
+The reference to things referred to by the parameter _other (if any) might be preserved in this object.
 The returned pointer will never be null.
 It is non-owning, do NOT destroy it.
+When this function is called, this object will drop any object references it had previously.

 ◆ MR_ChangeSceneAction_Construct()

-Constructed before removal or addition Generated from a constructor of class MR::ChangeSceneAction.
+Constructed before removal or addition Generated from constructor MR::ChangeSceneAction::ChangeSceneAction.
 Parameter name can not be null.
-It is a single object.
+If name_end is null, then name is assumed to be null-terminated.
+The reference to the parameter name might be preserved in the constructed object.
 Parameter obj can not be null.
 It is a single object.
+The reference to the parameter obj might be preserved in the constructed object.
+The reference to the parameter type might be preserved in the constructed object.
 Never returns null.
 Returns an instance allocated on the heap!
 Must call MR_ChangeSceneAction_Destroy() to free it when you're done using it.

 ◆ MR_ChangeSceneAction_ConstructFromAnother()